vostok/devtools/library-dev-conventions/conventions.md

 ### Change log

+* 07.11.2018: added a suggestion about xml-docs for ctors
 * 10.09.2018: take package release notes from CHANGELOG.md file
 * 05.09.2018: added a reminder about .ConfigureAwait(false)
 * 15.08.2018: documented additional requirement to Cement module install section